Martha’s Vineyard, Nantucket and Provincetown

 Our unique African American Martha’s Vineyard 4-hour Riding Tour covers the whole island and 35+ Black heritage and history sites, landmarks and towns.
 Talk to us about going to these popular destinations from Boston.

 It is amazing how it happened.
 While the first documented Blacks, many who were from Angola, landed in Boston the year 1638, Blacks were visiting Cape Cod island territories with merchant traders and voyagers.
 But they didn’t mix with the Blacks living in Boston.
 In the beginning, there was no connection between their communities.

-leaving Boston on the fast boat to Provincetown
+from Boston on the fast boat to Provincetown

-A trolley bus is a way to go on local sightseeing trips because windows are big and wide and close to ground level making for a near-perfect sightseeing experience.
 Provincetown is a peninsula, not an island like Martha’s Vineyard and Nantucket.
 Motorcoach buses regularly roll into the wharf area to let off their riders.